-Chelan PUD will update Project and resource maps as appropriate.
-As long as Program-established resource and use criteria do not change, Chelan PUD will not seek additional review or consultation with the public or jurisdictional agencies.
-If it appears there may be major impacts on the Program's effectiveness, Chelan PUD will initiate agency and public review of Program language and/or assessment of the overall document.
-Chelan PUD will invite stakeholder reviewers (who may include representatives from various coordinating committees, county planning staff, and other interested stakeholders) to assess if any changes need to be made to the Program.
-If, after this consultation, Chelan PUD determines that an amendment to the Manual is necessary, Chelan PUD will develop and provide draft language to interested parties, and implement such changes, as approved.
-These changes may include revising Shoreline Management Designation definitions, or permitting process changes.
-Chelan PUD will continue to coordinate and consult with jurisdictional agencies, tribal representatives, stakeholders, and local government planning staff throughout the Program revision or redrafting process and will supply a final revised document to these entities as well as on its Project website.
+Chelan PUD will update Project and resource maps on an ongoing basis to assure they reflect field conditions.
+As long as Land Management Program-established resource and use criteria do not change, Chelan PUD will not seek additional review or consultation with the public or jurisdictional agencies.
+If it appears there may be major impacts on the Land.

+Management Program's effectiveness, Chelan PUD will initiate agency and public review of Land Management Program language and/or assessment of the overall document.
+Chelan PUD will invite stakeholder reviewers (who may include representatives from various coordinating committees, county planning staff, and other interested stakeholders) to assess if any changes need to be made to the Land Management Program.
+If, after this consultation, Chelan PUD determines that an amendment to the plan is necessary, Chelan PUD will develop and provide draft language to interested parties, and implement such changes, as approved.
+These changes may include revising Land Management Classification definitions, or permitting process changes.
+Chelan PUD will continue to coordinate and consult with jurisdictional agencies, tribal representatives, stakeholders, and local government planning staff throughout the Land Management Program revision or redrafting process and will supply a final revised document to these entities as well as on its Project website.

-RESOURCES WITHIN THE PROJECT BOUNDARY
+6 RESOURCES WITHIN THE PROJECT BOUNDARY